twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ### Dynamic Host Configuration Protocol (DHCP)
 - Purpose:
-	- Assign an IP and gateway to hosts -> avoids manual configuring IPs
+	- Dynamically assign an IP address, default gateway, and DNS server to hosts instead of having to do this manually for each host.
 	- Easy IP address management at scale
 - Cons
 	- You can forget to exclude some addresses and will be assigning IPs to devices we want to remain static.
 	- may run out of IP address to give if we have long of a lease.
 		- example: a smaller subnet that is in a area that is transity like guest wifi.
 IF we set the timer to 5 days and the subnet gets filled up by a bunch of users being in that area then when they leave they leave with that ip so if a new client shows up they may not e assigned a new IP because they are all taken until the LEASE runs out.

 - ##### DHCP Does not give out IP addresses it "***LEASES***" them.
 There is a timer for how long a IP is given to a end point.
 The timer is up to the engineers discression.